jflin19990707/DownLoadDemo/README.md

 # DownLoadDemo
-Android DownLoadDemo， AsyncTask and Service used
+Android DownLoadDemo， AsyncTask and Service used.

 You can change the uri to download, but https is required.

+This is used in Android 8.0(O) higher.